t3ta/memory-bank-mcp-server/README.md

 npm run build
 ```

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+### Automated Testing

+Tests are automatically run on:
+- Pull requests to `develop` and `master` branches
+- Direct pushes to `develop` and `master` branches

+The test workflow runs against multiple Node.js versions (16.x, 18.x, 20.x) to ensure compatibility.

+### Automated Release

+When code is merged to the `master` branch:
+1. Tests are run to verify the build
+2. A git tag is created based on the version in package.json
+3. A GitHub Release is created with release notes
+4. The package is published to npm

+### Manual Version Bumping

+To bump the version before a release:
+1. Go to the Actions tab in GitHub
+2. Select the "Version Bump" workflow
+3. Click "Run workflow"
+4. Choose the version bump type (patch, minor, or major)
+5. Select the branch to bump the version on (typically `develop`)

+This will create a commit with the updated version number in package.json.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.